ni/nimi-python/docs/niswitch/class.rst

         Enables or disables sharing of an analog bus line so that multiple  NI SwitchBlock devices may connect to it simultaneously.
 To enable  multiple NI SwitchBlock devices to share an analog bus line, set this  property to True for each device on the channel that corresponds  with the shared analog bus line.
 The default value for all devices is  False, which disables sharing of the analog bus.
         Refer to the Using the Analog Bus on an NI SwitchBlock Carrier topic  in the NI Switches Help for more information about sharing the analog bus.

+        .. tip:: This property can use repeated capabilities for channels.
+If set or get directly on the niswitch.Session object, then the set/get will use all repeated capabilities in the session.
+            You can specify a subset of repeated capabilities using the Python index notation on an niswitch.Session repeated capabilities container, and calling set/get value on the result.

         The following table lists the characteristics of this property.

             +-----------------------+------------+